Replacement Educational Programs and Operations Levy & Replacement Capital Projects Levy

 - Smaller class sizes for “focus” sections for struggling students.

-What has MISD accomplished with Capital Project/Technology funds?
+What has MISD done using Capital Project/Technology Levy funds?

-- Safer schools: secure entrances in elementaries and MIHS
+- Creation of more secure entrances in elementaries and MIHS

 - Mary Wayte Pool updates